Point-assigned distance-like functions on non-compact geodesic spaces: Introduction

-More generally, in the context of Hamilton-Jacobi equations, the theory of viscosity solutions are intersection point of many interesting branches of applied mathematics.
-It has been build from the viewpoint of optimal control \cite{C-S}, Hamilton dynamical systems \cite{F} and PDE \cite{L}. \end{remark}
+More generally, in the context of the Hamilton-Jacobi equations, the theory of viscosity solutions is an intersection point of many interesting branches of applied mathematics.
+For instance, it has been established from the viewpoint of optimal control \cite{C-S}, Hamiltonian dynamical systems \cite{F} and PDEs \cite{L}. \end{remark}

-\begin{remark} The convergence arising in \eqref{d-l def} is uniform on compact subsets of $X$.
-As a direct consequence of the definition, any dl-function is a limit of 1-Lipschitz functions, thus is also 1-Lipschitz. \end{remark}

-The structure of the space of dl-functions on $X$ give us not only a global picture of $X$ itself but also some insights on the geometry of infinity of $X$.
-For instance, a subclass of such functions, called Busemann functions associated to a given geodesic ray, describes the limit behavior of the distance function (up to constants) to some point moving to infinity along a given direction and their level sets, usually called horospheres, could be regarded as the geodesic spheres centered at a point belongs to infinity, which is prescribed by the based ray.
+The structure of the space of dl-functions on $X$ gives us a global picture of $X$, especially some insights on the geometry near infinity of $X$.
+For instance, a subclass of such functions --the Busemann functions associated to a given geodesic ray, describes the limit behavior of the distance function (up to constants) to some point moving to infinity along a given direction and their level sets, usually called horospheres, could be regarded as the geodesic spheres prescribed by that geodesic ray and centered at some point belonging to infinity.

-In this paper, we will define another class of functions, referred as the point-assigned dl-functions.
-It shows large scale distance information as the Busemann function does, but in another aspects.
-We believe that this class of functions would provide us an opportunity to look at the infinity of the manifold from a quite different viewpoint.
-Also, it is hopeful that their constructions will play roles in the study of various problems arising in metric structures for certain special length spaces.
-We will come back to this issue in the future work.
+In this paper, we will define another subclass of dl-functions, referred as the \textbf{set-assigned dl-functions}.
+It exhibits the similar large scale distance information as the Busemann function does, but in another aspect.
+Precisely, it describes the limit behavior of distance to the ``infinite sphere''.
+We believe that this class of dl-functions would provide us an opportunity to look at the infinity of the manifold from a quite different viewpoint.
+Also, it is hopeful that the constructions of set-assigned dl-functions will play roles in the study of various problems arising in metric structures, especially for certain special length spaces.
+We will come back to this issue in the future work such as applications in the transportation theory.

-Now let us go into some details of the formal definition of point-assigned dl-functions.
-To start with, as usual, the distance function from a non-empty, closed set $K\subseteq X$ is defined as
+Now let us go into the detail of the formal definition of set-assigned dl-functions.
+Recall that the distance function from a non-empty, closed set $H\subseteq X$ is defined as